Product Development: Large Bore Percutaneous Wound Closure

 The research explored:

-• Current Market Landscape and Need: Mapped existing closure technologies, their limitations, and unmet clinical needs, particularly for 14-24F access sites.
-Documented complication rates, procedure times, and resource utilization associated with current closure methods
+Current Market Landscape and Need: Mapped existing closure technologies, their limitations, and unmet clinical needs, particularly for 14-24Fr access sites.
+Documented complication rates, procedure times, and resource utilisation associated with current closure methods

-• Evaluated Prototypes: Gathered detailed feedback on specific design features of the client's prototypes, including ease of deployment, vessel compatibility, hemostasis efficacy, and overall usability.
+Evaluated Prototypes: Gathered detailed feedback on specific design features of the client's prototypes, including ease of deployment, vessel compatibility, haemostasis efficacy, and overall usability.
 Conducted comparative evaluations against current standard-of-care approaches

-• Understood Likelihood of Adoption: Assessed willingness to adopt new closure technologies based on clinical evidence requirements, cost considerations, and integration with existing workflows.
-Identified key physician and institutional decision factors that would influence uptake across different healthcare settings
+Understood Likelihood of Adoption: Assessed willingness to adopt new closure technologies based on clinical evidence requirements, cost considerations, and integration with existing workflows.
+Identified key physician and institutional decision factors influencing adoption across different healthcare settings